Currently set to Index

 You can purchase and hold foreign stocks in a TFSA if they are listed on an approved stock market.
 This designation was introduced by the finance minister.
 There are currently 47 designated stock exchanges.

-Also, the Canada Revenue Agency (CRA) allows you to keep a wide range of qualified investments in a TFSA.
-These include corporate shares and mutual funds, as well as bonds, REITs, and many more.
+Twelve (12) of those are stock exchanges in the United States, along with the NASDAQ and the NYSE.
+Also, the Canada Revenue Agency (CRA) permits you to maintain a huge variety of certified investments in a TFSA.
+These encompass corporate shares and mutual funds, as well as bonds, REITs, and plenty of greater.

 So, Canadians can own any foreign security that is traded on certain stock exchanges, except for a few derivatives.